 In 2013, it launched the Silk Roads Online Platform for Dialogue, Diversity and Development.
 Through advocacy and knowledge mobilisation, this initiative aims to identify and raise awareness of the shared cultural heritage of the Silk Roads as a basis for encouraging intercultural dialogue between people living along these routes.

 In 2021 the Silk Roads Programme launched the Silk Roads Youth Research Grant, an initiative which aims to mobilize young researchers for further study of the Silk Roads shared heritage and spirit.
 As part of this initiative, each year 12 research grants were awarded to young women and men aged 35 and younger.

-UNESCO is also currently in the process of developing a Thematic Collection and Interactive Atlas of Cultural Exchanges along the Silk Roads which aim to provide key information regarding exchanges and mutual influences between different cultures along the Silk Roads.
+UNESCO is also currently in the process of developing a Thematic Collection of Cultural Exchanges along the Silk Roads which aim to provide key information regarding exchanges and mutual influences between different cultures along the Silk Roads.

-Following the resounding success of the three editions, the UNESCO Silk Roads Programme is organizing a fourth edition of the photo contest from 19 April – 17 July 2022.
-The two themes chosen for the 2022 edition of the contest are ‘Faith and Spiritualities’, one of the major subjects covered by the Thematic Collection and Interactive Atlas of Cultural Exchanges along the Silk Roads, and ‘Living Together’.
+Following the resounding success of the four editions, the UNESCO Silk Roads Programme is organizing a fourth edition of the photo contest from 5 June to 31 July 2023.
+The themes chosen for the 2023 edition of the contest are ‘Architecture, Monuments, and Urbanism’, one of the major subjects covered by the Thematic Collection of Cultural Exchanges along the Silk Roads.

 All queries must be directed to: Silkroadsphotocontest@unesco.org